 Signal Isolators For Signal Conditioning

-Acromag support is here to help you choose a signal isolator.
-Many times choosing the right isolator requires more than just comparing the number of channel and the cost per point.
+As your I/O experts, Acromag is here to help!
+Below are three of our most popular application notes and whitepapers related to our signal isolators.
+Many times choosing the right isolator requires more than just comparing the number of channels and the cost per point.
+Find more application notes, white papers and support here: https://www.acromag.com/support/

-- Why USB Isolation for Industrial I/O is a Good Idea White Paper
+- Why You Need USB Isolation for Industrial I/O (Whitepaper)

 Some signal isolators are ideal for applications that require an isolator with a power supply in series with the output signal.
 Power is obtained from the output loop.
 The isolator must control current draw from the power supply in the output loop which is the 4-20mA signal.
 Since output and power share the same two wires, this type of isolator can be placed anywhere between the field sensing device and the PLC/DCS or monitoring device.
 Usually, the isolator is located close to the field device.
 Since both the input and output signal are 4-20mA, location of the device is not critical.